-Board Meetings are held the Friday following the monthly MSN meeting.
+Board Meetings are held following the monthly MSN meeting.
 If would like to attend, we encourage you to contact a board member to confirm time and location.

 If you are interested in becoming a board member, we recommend you join a volunteer committee and complete the online application.

 After 17 years as a College Professor, Kimberly continues to bring out the best in people.
 As her family grew up and began their own lives, she knew she had to do something that made her heart full.
 A turning point in her search came from an Escrow Officer who shared how difficult it was to be a senior in transition.
 Drawing upon her own 17 personal moves and a deep connection to her grand and great-grandparents, Kimberly started Changing Places in 2017.
 Her company focuses on helping seniors downsize, relocate and live safely in their environment.
 Her team shares her values of respect, dignity and empowerment as they work with clients from all walks of life.

 Since 2007 Jenn Buman been helping seniors and their families simplify their search for senior housing.
 Over 1,100 families have benefited from her approach in matching seniors to the right facility and care for their unique situation and needs.
 She’s personally experienced the emotional turmoil of finding the best care for a loved one, and does her best to do that for her clients.

 Business & Community Development Manager for Home Instead (E. Multnomah & Clackamas Counties)